skyrpex/laravel-storage-safe/README.md

 The snippet above will use the storage-safe application on Posix systems and only when the user that executes the script is different than the user of the current file.

 Of course, you can use your own methods to check this scenario.
-For example, I can safely tell that I'll need the storage-sage app if the directory where the code is begins with `/home/`.
+For example, I can safely tell that I'll need the storage-safe app if the directory where the code is begins with `/home/`.
 This check is faster than calling `posix_*` and `fileowner`.

 ## Why this package?